homosapien97/Grid_Engine/src/Readme.txt

 Spell IDs can be found by opening the inventory (see next section) and hovering the mouse over a spell.

+The heal self spell can be used on any coordinates and will still heal the player.

 Use the enter key to submit commands.
 Hitting the spacebar after filling out a command instead of hitting enter will preview the command on the map.
 Hitting enter after that will still submit the command.